Finance and Governance

 Lead: Prof. Ahmed El-Masry

 This research stream aims to promote knowledge creation and dissemination through undertaking empirical and theoretical research on subjects relating to corporate finance and governance characteristics.
-It serves as a platform that facilitates multidisciplinary research across relevant subjects between members of the CFCI and its clusters, with other research centres, and between the CFCI academics and external scholars at national and international level.
+It serves as a platform that facilitates multidisciplinary research across relevant subjects between members of the CFCI and its themes, with other research centres, and between the CFCI academics and external scholars at national and international level.
 It also provides our PGR students with a full support for developing their research on the subject of finance and corporate governance.

 |Corporate governance performance and structures|